The Golden Age of Looney Tunes: Available shorts

 This is a listing of the shorts in the Warner Bros.'
-Looney Tunes and Merrie Melodies series (as well as a few non-Looney Tunes/Merrie Melodies shorts) available on The Golden Age of Looney Tunes set.
+Looney Tunes and Merrie Melodies series (as well as six non-Looney Tunes/Merrie Melodies shorts) available on The Golden Age of Looney Tunes set.
 See the Looney Tunes and Merrie Melodies filmography for a more detailed list of all the shorts.
 All films before Honeymoon Hotel are in black-and-white.
 Unless otherwise noted, all other cartoons are in three-strip Technicolor.